-1. Connect routers as shown in Figure 1.
+1. The lab routers are connected as shown in Figure 1.
 All routers within an AS must be physically connected and reachable.
 The relationship between the ASes is as drawn in Figure 2 and gives a view which can be related to the "real world".